ryandot22/ryandot22/README.md

 - My name is Ryan
-I'm 13 years old
+I'm 14 years old
-I'm an unreal engine programmer
+I'm an software engineer
-I specialize in Javascrypt, Python and Blueprint
+I specialize in Golang, database and Blueprints in unreal engine